-- Takes the pressure off the knees, joints, and back;
+- Take the pressure off the knees, joints, and back

-- Combines cardio and resistance training into one convenient home-use machine;
+- Combine cardio and resistance training into one convenient home-use machine

-- Strengthens the leg muscles while also stabilizing the hips and back to help improve balance with patented stride technology;
+- Strengthen the leg muscles while also stabilizing the hips and back to help improve balance with patented stride technology

-- Reduces the risk of falling with comfortably seated exercise.
+- Reduce the risk of falling with comfortably seated exercise

-In a recent Consumer Perception Study, 97% of participants said the FreeStep delivers gentle, low-impact exercise for the knees and back, and 93% said the FreeStep delivers less stress on the knees and back than other cardio options, making it the optimal choice for those looking for zero-impact cardio and strength training.
+In a recent Consumer Perception Study, 97% of participants said the FreeStep delivers gentle, low-impact exercise for the knees and back.
+93% said the FreeStep delivers less stress on the knees and back than other cardio options.

 Are you ready to take control of your health?